 The Output of Fiverizer

-Fiverizer tries to make the HTML5 results should look like the original XHTML 1.0 source file, as viewed in the current versions of modern desktop browsers, specifically, Chrome (and its derivatives, including browsers like Microsoft Edge) and Firefox.
+Fiverizer tries to make the HTML5 results look like the original XHTML 1.0 source file, as viewed in the current versions of modern desktop browsers, specifically, Chrome (and its derivatives, including browsers like Microsoft Edge) and Firefox.

 "Current version", in this case, means the versions of the browsers that were current at the time I wrote Fiverizer.
 (I don't have a time machine, and so could not reach into the future to get the version that you are using now, as you read this.)